 Ways To Adapt This Craft:

-Heart projects and heart crafts are the perfect way for preschoolers to create easy Valentines crafts.
-Which of these will you try with your child?
+Heart projects and heart crafts are the perfect way for preschoolers to create easy Valentine’s day crafts.
+Which of these is your favourite?

-We’ve shared six ideas for Valentines tree crafts plus you can use our free tree trunk printable to make preparing this craft that little bit easier!
+We’ve shared six ideas for Valentines tree crafts including hole punch hearts and cardboard tube stamps, plus you can use our free tree trunk printable to make preparing this craft that little bit easier!

-This foil painted Valentines activity was a big hit at our house and would be good for the front of a Valentines card too.
+This foil painted Valentines activity was a big hit at our house with its simple heart painting and I think it would be good for the front of a Valentines card too.